-Scrub squash clean and carefully pierce all over with a small sharp knife (10 to 15 cuts, about a half inch deep).
+Scrub squash clean, and carefully pierce all over with a small sharp knife (10 to 15 cuts, about a half inch deep).

-1 spaghetti squash, scrubbed clean
+1 spaghetti squash

-Place metal wire rack or steamer basket in the bottom of the pressure cooker.
+Place metal wire rack (preferred) or steamer basket in the bottom of the pressure cooker.
 Pour in 1 cup water.
 Place squash on the rack or in the steamer basket.

 1 cup water